April 29, 2026

 Integrations with leading accounting platforms

 Ramp integrates with whichever accounting system your business uses—so you can reconcile your books without friction.
-Ramp offer direct integrations 200+ applications, including connections with leading ERPs and accounting platforms like NetSuite, QuickBooks Online, Sage Intacct, and Acumatica, enabling real-time sync of vendor bills, reimbursements, payments, and accounting fields.
+Ramp offers direct integrations with 200+ applications, including connections with leading ERPs and accounting platforms such as NetSuite, QuickBooks Online, Sage Intacct, and Acumatica.
+This enables real-time sync of vendor bills, reimbursements, payments, and accounting fields.
 Select systems also support bi-directional sync for vendor bills and imported item receipts.

 For platforms without native integrations, Ramp also provides Universal CSV (uCSV) exports that match your chart of accounts, tracking categories, and project codes for seamless reconciliation.
 Ramp also offers a robust API and trusted implementation partners to support custom integrations when needed.